st3lll4/gitcourse/README.md

 # Recipe Book

 A simple digital cookbook for storing and organizing your favorite recipes.
+Has pancakes!

 ## Features
 - Store recipes with ingredients and instructions